MK0999/socialmedia/README.md

 ## Usage

-Changed a alredy existing elements to new to give a better direction a shape to coding which is easily assesible and understandale by others.
+Changed a alredy existing elements to new , to give a better direction and shape to coding which is easily assesible and understandale by others.
 Website have icons and images with attributes.

 ## Credits